eclipse/packages/charts/hono/README.md

 The chart can be configured to use Kafka as the messaging network instead of an AMQP 1.0 messaging network.
 The configuration `messagingNetworkTypes[0]=kafka` deploys Hono configured to use Kafka for messaging.
-It is possible to enable AMQP _and_ Kafka based messaging at the same time (command line parameters of the deployment would be `--set messagingNetworkTypes[0]=amqp --set messagingNetworkTypes[1]=kafka`).
+It is possible to enable both AMQP _and_ Kafka based messaging at the same time using command line parameters `--set messagingNetworkTypes[0]=amqp --set messagingNetworkTypes[1]=kafka`.
 Each tenant in Hono can then be [configured](https://www.eclipse.org/hono/docs/admin-guide/hono-kafka-client-configuration/#configure-for-kafka-based-messaging) separately to use either Kafka _or_ AMQP for messaging.

 The following command provides a quick start for Kafka based messaging (ensure `minikube tunnel` is running when using Minikube):

 ```bash
 helm install --dependency-update -n hono --set messagingNetworkTypes[0]=kafka --set kafkaMessagingClusterExample.enabled=true --set amqpMessagingNetworkExample.enabled=false eclipse-hono eclipse-iot/hono
 ```

 The parameters enable the deployment of an example Kafka cluster, disable the deployment of the AMQP 1.0 messaging network and configure adapters and services to use Kafka based messaging.

 To use the service type `NodePort` instead of `LoadBalancer`, the following parameters must be added:
 `--set useLoadBalancer=false --set kafka.externalAccess.service.type=NodePort`.